 Employers offer a wide range of health coverage to workers these days.
 That makes it hard to say how employer-sponsored plans will treat chiropractic care.
 Different plans offer different coverage.

-For example, most health plans only pay for these treatments if a doctor says they’re medically necessary and prescribes them.
+- Most health plans only pay for these treatments if a doctor says they’re medically necessary and prescribes them.
 In other words, you’ll need a referral.

-Also, many put a cap on how many times you can see a chiropractor in a month or year.
+- Many plans put a cap on how many times you can see a chiropractor in a month or year.
 Or they limit how much money they’ll pay for it in that same time frame.

 This is true even though the ACA doesn’t require marketplace plans to provide such coverage.

-ACA plans have to cover 10 categories of “essential health benefits.”
+Obamacare plans have to cover 10 categories of “essential health benefits.”
 One of those must-cover benefits is rehabilitative and habilitative services.

-These services must “help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills.”
+These services must “help people with injuries, disabilities or chronic conditions gain or recover mental and physical skills.”
 Obamacare doesn’t specify the kinds of rehabilitative and habilitative treatments marketplace plans need to cover.
 Which means it doesn’t force them to pay for chiropractic care.

 If the policies in your state’s marketplace or “exchange” don’t offer chiropractic coverage, check out off-marketplace policies instead.
 You buy these directly from insurance companies, and they must follow the ACA’s rules just like marketplace plans do.
 One or more of them might cover chiropractor visits.